LoveDesignUA/todo-app-tdd/README.md

 When deleting a todo:

 1. Item disappears from UI immediately (optimistic)
-2. Toast appears with "Undo" button and 7-second progress bar
+2. Toast appears with "Undo" button and animated 7-second progress bar
+3. Three ways to handle the toast:
-3. Click "Undo" → item restored instantly
+   - **Click "Undo"** → item restored instantly, toast dismissed
-4. Wait 7 seconds → permanent deletion from database
+   - **Wait 7 seconds** → automatic deletion from database when progress bar completes
+   - **Swipe/dismiss toast manually** → immediate deletion from database (no need to wait)
-5. On error → item restored with error toast
+4. On error → item restored with error toast

+The progress bar animates smoothly from 0% to 100% over 7 seconds, giving clear visual feedback of remaining time.

 ### Optimistic Updates